 Future Learning Lab, Norway

 Rothaugen Middle School is Bergen's largest middle school with around 550 students.
-The schools largest classroom was rebuilt into the Future Learning Lab (Framtidsklasserommet), and opened in the spring of 2019.
+The school's largest classroom was refurbished into the Future Learning Lab (Framtidsklasserommet), and opened in the spring of 2019.

-● Finding new ways of assessment, teaching strategies and methods.
+● to find new ways of assessment, teaching strategies and methods.

-● Giving the students a view into the future
+● to give the students a peek into the future

-● Letting the students use their creativity and knowledge in a more fun and engaging way
+● to allow the students to use their creativity and knowledge in a funnier and more engaging way

-● Inspire and help other schools and teachers
+● to inspire and help other schools and teachers

-The lab is available for all the teachers and students at the school, and other schools in the aria.
+The lab is open to all the teachers and students at the school, and the other schools in the aria.

 The lab consists of 3 zones:

-- A gaming lab, with 15 PCs.
-The teachers will, together with students from Western Norway University of Applied Sciences (https://www.hvl.no/en/) make lesson plans connected to the national curriculum.
+1. A gaming lab, with 15 PCs.
+The teachers will, together with students from Western Norway University of Applied Sciences (https://www.hvl.no/en/), make lesson plans related to the national curriculum.

-- A Virtual Reality and Augmented Reality lab.
-We use VR and AR as a tool for both visualization content for the students, but also to develop engaging lessons for the students, and create deep learning experiences.
+3. A Virtual Reality and Augmented Reality lab.
+We use VR and AR as tools for the visualization of content for the students, for the development of engaging lessons for the students, and for the creation of deep learning experiences.

 Ilustration: Atea